top of page

 Discovering the New Faces of Neurodiversity

-Devon Price speaks from his experience as a queer Autistic person on how people learn to mask in an unaccepting neurotypical society.
-He talks about how embracing autism means shedding that mask and finding safe ways to share yourself with the world.
+Dr. Devon Price speaks from his experience as a queer, Autistic person on how people learn to mask in an unaccepting, neurotypical world.
+He invites readers to see how embracing autism means shedding that mask, and finding safe ways to share yourself with the world.

 Screenshot 2024-05-13 131403.png